Working While Studying In Japan

 Conditions will differ depending on your visa.

-On a student visa, with permission, you can work up to 28 hours a week.
-Up to 8 hours a day during designated long school breaks (mainly Spring and Summer breaks).
+On a student visa, with permission, one can work up to 28 hours a week.
+Up to 8 hours a day during designated long school breaks (such as Spring and Summer breaks; not national holidays).

-On a working holiday visa (only for eligible countries), you can work as many hours as you wish, although your main aim should not be to work; you must have plans to travel around Japan (e.g. no more than 3 months in one location) and work to cover your expenses.
-We can help recommend multiple locations.
+On a working holiday visa (only eligible for certain countries), you can work as many hours as you wish, although your main aim should not be to work; you must have plans to travel around Japan (e.g. no more than 3 months in one location) and work to cover your expenses.
+Multiple locations, or short-term study programs can be recommended.

 On a tourist visa or visa exemption, please know that you cannot work while you are in Japan.
 It is best to save up and enjoy your time here!

 Great way to offset living expenses

 By working while studying, it is a great way to offset your living expenses (food + transport), practice your Japanese and involve yourself in the community while living in Japan.
 Funds for tuition and accommodation must be available before going.

 The minimum that you can earn

 Keeping in mind the number below is the bare minimum; (language teaching, modelling, plus jobs with higher requirements pay more).
-The average minimum wage (changes slightly depending on the region) is approx 800 yen.
+The average minimum wage (changes slightly depending on the region) is approximately 800 yen.
 Please don't directly compare this to your country's minimum wage; as the living costs differ too.
 The minimum wage in Tokyo (whether you are a foreign student or not) is 958 JPY/hour, as of October 2017.

-People who know little to no Japanese can start off cleaning, working in supermarkets/factories preparing food such as bento boxes, or even do private tutoring, teaching your native language (more and more people want to learn a new language, for the upcoming Tokyo 2020 Olympics).
+People who know little to no Japanese can do private tutoring, teaching your native language (more and more people want to learn a new language, for the upcoming Tokyo 2020 Olympics), or start off cleaning, working in supermarkets preparing food such as bento boxes!